 Black Iron Pipe

-We had extra black pipe left over from this industrial pipe shelf, tin can crafts and Hub’s pipe table for the mancave.
+We had extra black cast iron pipe fittings left over from this industrial pipe shelf, tin can crafts and Hub’s pipe table for the mancave.
 However, integral to this project is a 1/2″ black iron cross which is impossible to find in Canada, but available in the US at Home Depot.
 The one below has an extra hole in the back but it works in a pinch.
 And we’ll just cover the hole in with something interesting, like a water faucet handle, to add to the steampunk effect.

 You will need the following: